This site requires a more recent version of Adobe Flash Player to function properly.

 Huggies & Pull-Ups Baby Care

-Baby Care EBITDA Margin and Feminine Care EBITDA Margin: We currently forecast Kimberly-Clark's Personal Care (Baby Care, Feminine Hygiene Care and Adult Incontinence products) EBITDA margin to marginally improve from 22.5% in 2013 to about 22.8% by the end of the Trefis forecast period.
-There could be a 10% upside to the Trefis price estimate if margins improved to the 2009-2010 levels of 24-25% by 2020.
-There could be a 3% downside if the margins continue to stay at the current levels over the forecast period.
+Baby Care EBITDA Margin and Feminine Care EBITDA Margin: We currently forecast Kimberly-Clark's Personal Care (Baby Care, Feminine Hygiene Care and Adult Incontinence products) EBITDA margin to marginally improve from 16% in 2015 to about 26% by the end of the Trefis forecast period.
+There could be a 5% upside to the Trefis price estimate if margins improved to 30% by the end of our review period.

 Products for household use such as consumer tissue, baby diapers, and female hygiene care are sold directly and through wholesalers to supermarkets, mass merchandisers, drug stores, warehouse clubs, and variety and department stores.
 Products for away-from-home use such as professional tissue and medical disposables are sold through distributors as well as sold directly to manufacturing, lodging, office building, food service, healthcare establishments and high volume public facilities.
 Wal-Mart, most recently, accounted for an estimated 13% of Kimberly-Clark's net sales.